18F/trello_utils/README.md

 * [un]tag_all_cards from one list within a board

+* dumo all cards (including descriptin and text edit actions) to a markdown (printed out)
+  Note: Attachments and other data may be lost

 Currently, this will only function on a pre_defined (see below) board.

 **NOTE THIS WILL NOT FUNCTION AS IS**